hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/295_060_alasinga.md

 DEAR ALASINGA,

 . . .
 Push on with the work.
 I will do all I can. . . .
-If it pleases the Lord, yellow-garbed Sannyâsins will be common here and in England.
+If it pleases the Lord, yellow-garbed Sannyāsins will be common here and in England.
 Work on, my children.

 Mind, so long as you have faith in your Guru, nothing will be able to obstruct your way.
-That translation of the three Bhâshyas (commentaries) will be a great thing in the eyes of the Westerners.
+That translation of the three Bhāshyas (commentaries) will be a great thing in the eyes of the Westerners.

 . . .
 Wait, my child, wait and work on.
 Patience, patience. . . .
 I will